brownplt/iticse-in-flow-2014/report/sections/feedback.md

 To not tempt students to simply reuse the best example review comments, these exemplar reviews can come from an assignment that is different from the current assignment.

-Besides providing informative meta-reviews,
-[educators believing in the value of extrinsic motivation :-) ] might also wish to grade reviews.
-Such grades for reviews might simply be based on whether or not a review was submitted, or whether a review was submitted in a timely manner, or they may be based on any of the criteria mentioned above.
-Similarly, meta-reviews could be graded, too.